vsnits/nophone/README.md

 * Helps censorship
 ## Does it helps business?
 In a nutshell, yes.
 It provides better abbility to track, register and censor.
-## Is there alternative ways for privacy purposes?
+## Is there alternative ways for privacy purpose?
 Cryptography itself grants safety.
 256 bit key almost impossible to break. <br>
 Much easier to loose key thanks to mobile phone. <br>
 ## Bot accounts